-Triple Chocolate Stout Brownies With Nuts– a decadent dessert containing three different types of chocolate plus a delicious chocolate stout beer.
+Triple Chocolate Stout Brownies With Nuts is a decadent dessert containing three different types of chocolate plus a delicious chocolate stout beer.

 Very easy to make and delicious, these brownies are all you need to calm an acute chocolate craving.

 I am not inventing the wheel here.
 I would not be able to.
 However, I am always looking for new recipes, and I read a lot of cooking books.

-I also make a lot of research and enjoy to learn about ways to make amazing recipes with good, quality ingredients.
+I also do a lot of research and enjoy learning how to make amazing recipes with good, quality ingredients.

-I liked the recipes in this book because the author explains what type of beer he used in a certain recipe and why.
+I liked the recipes in his book because the author explains what type of beer he used in every recipe and why.
 It was fascinating to learn about how many beers are out there.

 As I am not a beer drinker, I do not know much about them, so it was interesting to go through the book and learn new things.